SzymonJak982/Data-Science-Projects-/README.md

-# Data-Science-Projects-Machine Learning models and Clinical Data Analysis
+# Data-Science-Projects-
+In this repository,I am trying different Machine Learning methods on Kaggle clinical datasets.